 Where Is Inductive Reasoning Used?

 Pretty much everywhere!
-Any time we can draw on prior experiences to draw conclusions, we have the ability to use inductive reasoning.
+Any time we draw on prior experiences to conclude, we can use inductive reasoning.
 We don’t always do this, but we can!

 Examples of Inductive Reasoning In Everyday Life